-- 12:03:16 From Victoria Phelps : safety, accessibility, usability - 12:03:47 From Jocelyn Levin : Patron Safety, Staff Safety, and Equitable Access to Materials - 12:03:50 From Kate Van Auken : 1) safety-staff and public - 12:03:55 From Katie : 1.
+12:03:16 From Victoria Phelps : safety, accessibility, usability 12:03:47 From Jocelyn Levin : Patron Safety, Staff Safety, and Equitable Access to Materials 12:03:50 From Kate Van Auken: 1) safety-staff and public 12:03:55 From Katie: 1.
 Least amount of hazardous materials as possible, quarantine returns, get them clean, especially now (safety-first) 2.
-Making access equitable and finding solutions to access disruptions or obstacles (considerations to people who can't get to the library due to health issues, if they're high-risk, anxiety about getting the virus, or don't have access to internet, making the library more mobile)
+Making access equitable and finding solutions to access disruptions or obstacles (considerations to people who can't get

-3. Safety of staff throughout service, maintaining a work culture of support, concern and safety
+- 2. Making access equitable and finding solutions to access disruptions or obstacles (considerations to people who can't get to the library due to health issues, if they're high-risk, anxiety about getting the virus, or don't have access to internet, making the library more mobile) - 3.
+Safety of staff throughout service, maintaining a work culture of support, concern and safety